MateusPilonetto/Today-I-Learned/README.md

 > _"Learning is not attained by chance, it must be sought for with ardor and attended to with diligence."_

 Welcome to my personal knowledge base!
-Here, I document my daily progress, exercises, and class notes as I transition from **Chemistry** to **Computer Science & Physics**.
+Here, I document my daily progress, exercises, and class notes as I transition from **Chemistry** to **Programming & Physics**.

 This repository is a **Digital Garden**: a collection of code snippets, algorithms, and small projects created during my courses and self-study sessions.